What is Russell 2000 index

 *Note: The percentage weighting of each of these top 5 sectors is subject to daily fluctuation, based on overall market activity.

 The derivative product that is based on the Russell 2000 index is known as the iShares Russell 2000 Index Fund.
-It tracks the performance of the Russell 2000 index.
+It tracks the performance of the Russell 2000 chart.

 Russel 2000 is a broad market index with relatively even sectors representation.
 As such, macroeconomic variables such as interest rate fluctuations, inflation rate announcements, employment data, manufacturing PMI, nonfarm payrolls and other factors can influence the prices of individual stocks, of sectors, and various other components of the US financial markets.